-Based on the current and anticipated value of our assets, including goodwill, and the composition of our income, assets and operations, we do not expect to be a "passive foreign investment company," or PFIC, for the current taxable year or in the foreseeable future.
-However, the application of the PFIC rules is subject to uncertainty in several respects, and we cannot assure you that the U.S. Internal Revenue Service, or the IRS, will not take a contrary position.
-Furthermore, a separate determination must be made after the close of each taxable year as to whether we are a PFIC for that year.
-Accordingly, we cannot assure you that we will not be a PFIC for our current taxable year or any future taxable year.
+Based on the current and anticipated value of our assets, including goodwill, and the composition of our income, assets and operations, we may be a "passive foreign investment company," or PFIC, for the current taxable year and for future taxable years.
 A non-U.S. company will be considered a PFIC for any taxable year if (i) at least 75% of its gross income is passive income, or (ii) at least 50% of the value of its assets (based on an average of the quarterly values of the assets during a taxable year) is attributable to assets that produce or are held for the production of passive income.
 The value of our assets generally is determined by reference to the market price of our common shares, which may fluctuate considerably.
+In addition, the composition of our income and assets is affected by how, and how quickly, we spend the cash we raise in any offering, including this one.
 If we were to be treated as a PFIC for any taxable year during which a U.S. Holder (as defined below under "Material Tax Considerations- Material U.S. Federal Income Tax Considerations for U.S. Holders") holds a common share, certain adverse U.S. federal income tax consequences could apply to such U.S. Holder.
-See "Material Tax Considerations- Material U.S. Federal Income Tax Considerations for U.S. Holders- Passive Foreign Investment Company Rules."
+See "Material Tax Considerations- Material U.S. Federal Income Tax Considerations for U.S. Holders-Passive Foreign Investment Company Rules."